danpla/fontlink/INSTALL.md

 # Installing FontLink

-By the way, you can use Fontlink uninstalled: simply run `bin/fontlink`.
+You can use Fontlink uninstalled: simply run `bin/fontlink`.
 In this case, however, it will be available only in English.